Wardship of the Court

 When does a wardship cease to exist?

-A child will no longer be a ward of court when they attain the age of 18 years or if a care order is in put in place for the subject child.
-Section 91 (4) of the children Act 1989 clearly states that where a care order is made in respect to a child who is a ward of court the wardship will come to an end.
+Wardship typically ceases when the child reaches the age of 18, or if a care order is put in place for the subject child.
+Section 91 (4) of the Children Act 1989 clearly states that where a care order is made in respect to a child who is a ward of court, the wardship will come to an end.

 What are the most common situations where a child may be made a ward of court?

-A wardship can be considered to protect a child.
+A wardship can be considered to protect a child and may be initiated independently of or alongside other proceedings, such as divorce or family disputes.
 The Practice Direction 12D of the FPR (Family Procedure Rules) and more specifically paragraph 1.2 outlines the following situations and injunctions for a child’s protection:

 - Orders to prevent an undesirable association.

-- Orders to protect abducted children, or cases where there is substantial foreign element; and
+- Orders to protect abducted children, or cases where there is substantial foreign element.

 How can I apply for a child to be made a Ward of Court?

 An application for a wardship is made using the form C66.
-This is an application for inherent jurisdiction order in relation children.
-The application for a child to be made a ward of court must be made to the High Court.
-Grounds of the application for wardship must be detailed within the form.
+This is an application for an inherent jurisdiction order in relation to children.
+The application for a child to be made a ward of court must be made to the High Court, which will issue a wardship order to establish wardship.
+This court order confers a specific legal status on the child as a ward, granting the court authority over guardianship and custody matters.
+The Form C66 application must be issued in the High Court with a supporting affidavit setting out the grounds for the application.

 What happens once wardship is arranged?

-Once the court has issued its summons wardship becomes effective immediately.
-However, the summons lapse if a court hearing is not obtained with 21 days of the summons being issued.
+Once the court has issued its summons, wardship becomes effective immediately.
+At this point, the court becomes the ultimate guardian of the ward, and the ward is normally left in the care of a particular judge throughout the wardship.
+This guardianship significantly impacts the ward’s life, as the court oversees major decisions regarding the child’s welfare, education, medical treatment, and travel to ensure the child’s best interests are protected.
+However, the summons lapse if a court hearing is not obtained within 21 days of the summons being issued.
 The court officer will be required to send the documentation and the application to the Principal Registry.
 The wardship is then recorded and registered in the register of wards.

 The Respondent in the cases of wardship is usually one of the parents, a guardian or any person with an interest in or relationship of the child.
 The Respondent in the application for wardship will be required to file an acknowledgement of service.
 The Respondent must also file a notice confirming their address and the location of the child in question.
 If the Respondent is not aware of the address or the whereabouts of the child, then this must be stated on the notice filed by the Respondent.